SquareとMicrosoft Excelの連携イメージ

 Other Automation Examples Using Square

-1. This is a flow where a notification is sent to LINE when new payment transaction information is created in Square.
+1. This is a flow where a notification is sent to LINE when a new payment transaction is created in Square.

-2. This is a flow to create a new client in freee Accounting when a new payment is created in Square.
+2. This is a flow to create a new client in freee Accounting when a new payment information is created in Square.

 By linking Square with freee Accounting, you can automatically create clients and minimize information management oversights.